wolfmanstout/talon-gaze-ocr/.subtrees/screen-ocr/README.md

 `tesseract_data_path` and `tesseract_command` paths appropriately when
 constructing a `Reader` instance.

-See also [gaze-ocr](https://github.com/wolfmanstout/gaze-ocr/blob/master/gaze_ocr/_gaze_ocr.py) for more a more involved usage example..
+See also [gaze-ocr](https://github.com/wolfmanstout/gaze-ocr/blob/master/gaze_ocr/_gaze_ocr.py) for more a more involved usage example.